gadicc/wmd/README.md

 * Each Meteor process is run under forever-monitor, restarted automatically, with realtime logs & stats on the Web UI.
-* Meteor is run directly, no bundling involved, for faster deploys (see FAQ).
+* Meteor is run directly, no bundling involved, for faster deploys & ultimate node compatibility (see FAQ).
-* Deployments are via git deploys (see FAQ), with auto update on push.
+* Deployments are via github (see FAQ), with auto update on a git push.
+* Nginx serves as a load balancer / reverse proxy in front of all your Meteor instances, with integrated vhost and SSL management via web UI.
+Preconfigured for WebSockets and best caching policy to minimize load on Meteor (cache policy coming soon).

 ## Features (coming soon)

-* Multi-tenancy
+* Multi-tenancy.
+Spawn a bigger spec machine and put as many of your apps on it as you want, pooling resources.
+Move the apps to their own / seperate servers only once the need arises.
+Moving is done with zero downtime.
 * Rules for when to spawn new servers, move Meteor to other servers, grow servers, etc.  During a move, the old process stays up until the new one is removed, for zero downtime.
-* nginx and SSL management.
 * Mongo management.
 Support for multi-region databases.
+* Automated mongo backups (schedule, before upgrade, etc)
 * Extensions for e.g. email/sms/call if app goes down, etc.
 * Use private-IPs if available.
-* Automated mongo backups (schedule, before upgrade, etc)

 ## Quick start